One of the most difficult questions I face each day is “What is gout?”

 What Is Gout?

 Gout is a progressive disease that starts with one or two intensely painful, swollen joints.
-Swelling subsides in a few days, but gout spreads slowly to affect more joints and soft tissues, especially skin and kidneys.
+Swelling subsides in a few days, but gout spreads slowly to harm more joints and soft tissues, especially skin and kidneys.
 It is generally easy to control by lowering uric acid to safe levels.
 If left untreated:

 - Erosion of bone, cartilage, and tendons leads to joint destruction